Johann Daniel Major

-Johann Daniel Major (16 August 1634, Breslau – 26 July 1693, Stockholm) was a German professor of theoretical medicine, naturalist, collector and the founder of museology.
+Johann Daniel Major (16 August 1634 – 26 July 1693) was a German professor of theoretical medicine, naturalist, collector and the founder of museology.

+Life

-From 1654 to 1658 Johann Daniel Major studied at the University of Wittenberg and in 1659 graduated as a magister medicine at the University of Wittenberg and journeyed to Italy gaining from the University of Padua another degree for a dissertation "Description of the bird Albatros and other curious observations".
-From 1661 to 1663 he practiced as a physician in Wittenberg moving in 1663 to Hamburg, where he was a plague physician and wrote medical publications.
+Johann Daniel Major was born on 16 August 1634 in Breslau, Kingdom of Bohemia (today Wrocław, Poland).
+From 1654 to 1658, he studied at the University of Wittenberg and in 1659 graduated as a magister medicine at the University of Wittenberg and journeyed to Italy gaining from the University of Padua another degree for a dissertation "Description of the bird Albatros and other curious observations".
+From 1661 to 1663, he practiced as a physician in Wittenberg moving in 1663 to Hamburg, where he was a plague physician and wrote medical publications.
 In 1666 he conducted the first public dissection of a human corpse now in Kiel.
-Four years later in 1667 he was appointed supervisor of the botanic garden of the University of Kiel.
-From 1673 to 1682 he devoted himself to also antiquities and natural history making large collections and from 1685 to 1692 founded the Museum of the Cimbrici conducting archaeological excavations and studying the regions fauna and flora.
-Called to Sweden for the treatment of the queen he caught her infection and died.
+Four years later in 1667, he was appointed supervisor of the botanic garden of the University of Kiel.
+From 1673 to 1682, he devoted himself to also antiquities and natural history making large collections and from 1685 to 1692 founded the Museum of the Cimbrici conducting archaeological excavations and studying the regions fauna and flora.

-As may be seen from the list of his publications Major was a polymath.
+Major was called to Sweden for the treatment of the queen, but he caught her infection, which killed him.
+He died in Stockholm on 26 July 1693.

 Works

+Major was a polymath and his works include varios topics.